mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 Until the spell ends, as a Magic action, you can target a creature or object within 30 feet of you and attempt to repel them.
 The target must succeed on a Strength saving throw or they are forcibly shoved a distance of your choice up to 100 feet away from you in a straight line and knocked Prone.
 If the target is a creature that is already Prone, they are additionally Stunned until the end of your next turn.

 Manipulating gravity and mass in this manner takes a physical toll on your body.
 Each time you attempt to repel a creature, at the end of your turn, you must succeed on a Constitution saving throw contested by your own Spell Save DC or suffer one level of Exhaustion.

+### _The Oncoming Storm_

+_Level 1 Evocation/Rhythmancy (Bard)_

+**Casting Time:** 1 minute\
+**Range:** 120 feet (1 mile if cast outdoors)\
+**Components:** V, S, M (a pebble or stone worn smooth by water used to forecast rainy weather; a Musical Instrument worth 1+ GP)\
+**Duration:** Concentration, up to 1 hour

+You summon a storm cloud that is 10 feet tall with a 20-foot radius, centered on a point you can see within range directly above you.
+The spell fails if you can't see a point in the air where the storm cloud could appear (for example, if you are in a room that can't accommodate the cloud).

+Until the spell ends, light rain falls in the area underneath the cloud.
+Invisible creatures under the cloud have disadvantage on attempts to hide as the rain patters on their bodies and reveals their locations as an outline of raindrops.
+The cloud moves with you.

+If you are outdoors in a light rain when you cast this spell, the spell affects the existing storm instead of creating a new cloud.
+Under such conditions, the storm becomes a heavy rain, causing the area to be lightly obscured, extinguishing open flames, and imposing disadvantage on Wisdom (Perception) checks that rely on sight or hearing.
+When the spell ends, the weather gradually returns to normal.

 ### _Peaceful Lullaby_